west-code-development/West/Doc/acknowledge.rst

 -------------

 - Marco Govoni (University of Modena and Reggio Emilia, Argonne National Lab, University of Chicago)
-- Giulia Galli (University of Chicago and Argonne National Laboratory)
+- Giulia Galli (University of Chicago and Argonne National Lab)

 Developers
 ----------